 This is very important in copywriting.

-As human beings, and as consumers in particular, we prioritize our wants, our needs and even our values.
+As human beings, we’re emotional, we prioritize our wants, our needs and even our values.

 Something always trumps something else.

 For the people on TLC’s “Extreme Couponing”, saving money is waaaaay more important than saving time.
 (Irritatingly so.)